Pre-College Summer Opportunities for Students with Learning Differences.

 The College Search East Program is intended for students to develop an understanding of the way that services and resources can vary among colleges.
 Participating students have the chance to visit colleges in the Greater Boston area to learn more about post-secondary education and examine the differences in the support services on these campuses.
 In addition, students have a chance to stay at Curry, learn about the resources that are available, and get a sense for life on a college campus.

 Curry College, near Boston, is the home of the Program for the Advancement of Learning (PAL), which is a college-based program.
 The program is known for providing comprehensive support to college-ready students with learning differences such as specific learning disabilities and ADHD.
 Through PAL, college students work with a mentor, gain insight into their own learning, and develop academic strategies and techniques to help them attain their goals.

 Summer at Landmark: High School Summer Program

 Landmark College has been designed for students with learning differences and disabilities.
 It offers both associate degree and bachelor’s degree programs.
-The Landmark High School Summer Program is intended for rising 11th and 12th graders and designed to assist upper grade-level high school students with the acquisition of academic techniques and tools that can be utilized in a college environment.
+The Landmark High School Summer Program is designed to assist upper grade-level high school students with the acquisition of academic techniques and tools that can be utilized in a college environment.